oliverrees/oliverrees-website/src/_posts/jet-clock.md

 ```
 1. Request to /api with lat/lon and radius
-2. Get a list of all aircraft in range from ADSBHub
+2. Get a list of all aircraft in range from ADSBHub (or your own ADS-B station)
 3. If an aircraft is in range, retrieve the call sign
 4. See if this call sign is cached in the database (and updated within the last 3 months)
 5. If cached, return the route.
 If not cached, look up the call sign via hexdb.io